-From September 2023 the school has changed the way lockers are provided on the school site.
-Lockers are now provided by an external company, Rent My Locker, who will manage the entire system on our behalf.
-For further information and details on how to rent a new locker please go to Locker Rentals - Rent My Locker
+Lockers are available to rent on the school site.
+Lockers are provided by an external company, Rent My Locker, who manages the entire system on our behalf.
+For further information and details on how to rent a new locker please go to Locker Rentals - Rent My Locker.